FAQs

 What distance is the Rainbow Run course?

-One lap of the Rainbow Run course is less than 5km long.
 However, for anyone wanting to complete the whole 5km course, there is a section of the course which can be repeated.

 What will happen on the day of Rainbow Run?